biofects/Eamples/FullPageCalendar/README.md

 - [WallPanel](https://community.home-assistant.io/t/wallpanel-addon-wall-panel-mode-for-your-home-assistant-dashboards/449857)
 - [lovelace-card-mod](https://github.com/thomasloven/lovelace-card-mod)

+⚠️ **Important**: Always back up your Home Assistant configuration before making changes.
+Follow this tutorial at your own risk, as the author is not responsible for any damage or data loss.

 ## 🏗️ Configurations and Scripts
 You will need to understant how to add scripts and input conrtrols in your home assistnat.
 I will try to be very clear on how to add each one.
 My configuration might not be exacly as yours, I will use the defaults that is provided when installing Home Assitant.